-Tobacco smoking is one of the largest causes of preventable illness and death in Australia.
+Tobacco smoking is the largest cause of preventable illness and death in Australia.
 Smoking causes a range of cancers, as well as heart disease, stroke and emphysema.

 Many people die from smoking

 Tobacco causes more illness and death than any other drug.
-In Australia, smoking kills around 15,000 people every year.
-This is estimated to be about 90 per cent of all drug-caused deaths.
+In Australia, smoking kills around 18,800 people every year.
+This is estimated to be about 70 per cent of all deaths from tobacco, alcohol and other drugs.
 Up to two in three people who smoke throughout their lifetime will die from their habit, and they will die on average 10 years earlier than people who do not smoke.

 A survey of Victorians shows that 14 per cent of men and 10 per cent of women aged 18 years and over smoked daily in 2015.